CICT-DT: History

-CICT-TV first signed on the air on October 8, 1954 as CHCT-TV, and was the first television station in the province of Alberta (as a result, it is also the oldest television station in the country that is part of the Global Television Network).
+CICT-TV first signed on the air on October 8, 1954, as CHCT-TV, and was the first television station in the province of Alberta (as a result, it is also the oldest television station in the country that is part of the Global Television Network).
 The station was originally an affiliate of CBC Television.
 Its studios, offices and transmitter facility were located on a hill 7 mi west of the city.
 The station was owned by Calgary Television Ltd., a consortium of Calgary radio stations CFCN, CFAC and CKXL.
 The "CT" in CHCT stood for "Calgary Television".

 During the construction of the transmitter, the 70 ft, 5-ton antenna was being hoisted on the top of the 600 ft tower when the cable snapped and the antenna fell all the way down the tower to imbed itself 15 ft in the ground.
 No one was injured in the accident, and the antenna was able to be repaired, but the station's launch was delayed by 10 days.
 A year later, CHCT moved its studios and offices from the transmitter site on Old Banff Coach Road, to a renovated badminton club/sea cadet drill hall on 955 Rideau Road S.W. in Calgary.

-Notable programs that were produced at the original studio include Klara's Korner, a cooking show that was in national syndication for many years; Yan Can Cook, a cooking show hosted by Martin Yan which later aired for many years on PBS in the United States; Stampede Wrestling, which was produced for over 20 years, finding loyal audiences worldwide; and It Figures, which originated at the station and was produced for nearly 20 years.
+Notable programs that were produced at the original studio include Klara's Korner, a cooking show that was in national syndication for many years; Yan Can, a cooking show hosted by Martin Yan which later aired for many years on PBS in the United States as Yan Can Cook; Stampede Wrestling, which was produced for over 20 years, finding loyal audiences worldwide; and It Figures, which originated at the station and was produced for nearly 20 years.

 In 1957, CKXL Ltd. sold its share in Calgary Television Ltd. to Fredrick Shaw, who had recently sold his share in CKXL-AM to Tel-Ray Ltd. The Love family, owners of CFCN, sold off its stake in 1961 when it opened its own station, CFCN-TV.
 In 1968, Tel-Ray sold its stake to Selkirk Communications, part-owner of CFAC radio alongside Southam Inc. This gave Selkirk full ownership of the station, and accordingly the callsign changed to CFAC-TV.

 On September 1, 1975, after the CBC launched its own station in Calgary, CBRT (channel 9; prior to its sign-on, Calgary was the largest TV market in Canada without a CBC owned-and-operated station of its own), CFAC-TV disaffiliated from CBC and became an independent station.
 In 1979, the station branded itself as "2&7", the latter channel number referring to both its cable location and to sister station CFAC-TV7 in Lethbridge (now CISA).
 For a number of years afterwards, it continued to use the old CFAC "star" logo (modelled after the logo used by then-sister station CHCH in Hamilton, Ontario) alongside the 2&7 logo.